Azdaroth/Azdaroth.github.io/source/_posts/2017-10-29-the-case-against-exotic-usage-of-before-validate-callbacks.markdown

 end
 ```

-It definitely gets the job done.
+It gets the job done.
 However, how would you test it?
 You would need to call `valid?` method on the model to check that... `URL` is stripped?
 Sounds quite funny and is even better when you look at the potential spec:

 ``` ruby spec/models/my_model_spec.rb
 require "rails_helper"